Rust-Nigeria/.github/profile/README.md

 ## HELLO RUSTACEANS 👋

-Rust-Nieria is a rust commuity for nigeria rust lover and passionate developers, be you a newbie or a season developer. the goal is to unite rustacean in Nigeria for easy learning and netwrking with like mmid to build memory safe product.
+Rust-Nigeria is a Rust community for Nigerian Rust lovers and passionate developers, whether you're a newbie or a seasoned developer.
+The goal is to unite Rustaceans in Nigeria for easy learning and networking with like-minded individuals to build memory-safe products.
 ## Contribution guidelines

 ## Useful resources